arjondas/llama/README.md

+## Llama 2 (for TPU v3-8) What's Different?
+This is a modified version of the [Llama2 Google Next Inference](https://github.com/pytorch-tpu/llama/tree/llama2-google-next-inference) Branch and works on TPU v3-8 hardware.
+Look `TORCH_XLA_USER_GUIDE.md` for details.
+Possible use cases:
+- Run Llama 7B (even 13B) inference on Kaggle TPU VMs.
+- Leverage the TPU to generate large about of texts with big batch size (upto 64).

 # Llama 2 (for TPU v3-8)

 We are unlocking the power of large language models.
 Our latest version of Llama is now accessible to individuals, creators, researchers and businesses of all sizes so that they can experiment, innovate and scale their ideas responsibly.